ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/down-and-dirty/index.md

 layout: nova-req
 lastUpdate: '2022-05-24'
 hasNotes: true
-hidden:
-    - Requirement 2BBb stopped with "Show and explain"
 ---

 This module is designed to help you explore how earth science affects your life each day.